ni/measurement-plugin-python/docs/README.md

         foo_measurement_service.close_service()
     ```

+9. Run/Debug the created measurement by following the steps discussed in the section ["Steps to run/debug the measurement service".](#steps-to-rundebug-the-measurement-service)

+---

-### Steps to run the measurement service
+## Steps to run/debug the measurement service

 1. Start the discovery service if not already started.

-2. Activate related virtual environments.
-Measurement developers can skip this step if they are not using any virtual environments or poetry-based projects.
+2. (Optional)Activate related virtual environments.
+Measurement developers can skip this step if they are not using any [virtual environments](#create-and-manage-python-measurement-package-using-venv) or [poetry-based projects.](#create-and-manage-python-measurement-package-using-poetry)

     ```cmd
     .venv\scripts\activate
     ```

     - After successful activation, you can see the name of the environment, `(.venv)` is added to the command prompt.
+    - If you face an access issue when trying to activate, retry after allowing scripts to run as Administrator by executing the below command in Windows PowerShell:

+        ```cmd
+        Set-ExecutionPolicy RemoteSigned
+        ```

 3. [Run](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world)/[Debug](https://code.visualstudio.com/docs/python/debugging#_basic-debugging) the measurement python file created using NIMS.

 4. To stop the running measurement service, press `Enter` in the terminal to properly close the service.

-5. After the usage of measurement, deactivate the virtual environment.
-Measurement developers can skip this step if they are not using any virtual environments or poetry-based projects.
+5. (Optional)After the usage of measurement, deactivate the virtual environment.
+Measurement developers can skip this step if they are not using any [virtual environments](#create-and-manage-python-measurement-package-using-venv) or [poetry-based projects.](#create-and-manage-python-measurement-package-using-poetry)

     ```cmd
     deactivate